 Restaurants — even nicer ones — welcome children, and we have never eaten in a place that did not have a high chair.
 (Important note: the high chairs tend to be open, without a tray, so that can sometimes be challenging with a smaller baby.)
 Many restaurants have an attended and supervised pelotero (play area) where the kids can play while the parents enjoy their meal.

 Wait staff typically bring the child’s plate before everyone else’s, so that you can help the kids get fed before your food arrives.

 Places to go – One of the places our kids have enjoyed the most is Temaikén, a zoo-type ecological reserve just north of the city.
 It is clean, spacious, and very natural.
 Our daughter thoroughly enjoys it!
 (Money-saving tip: On Tuesdays Temaikén offers 2-for-1 entrances.)
-We were even able to rent at very low cost an extra stroller so that our 3-year-old didn’t have to walk all day long.
+We were even able to rent at a very low cost an extra stroller so that our 3-year-old didn’t have to walk all day long.
 You can find out more about Temaikèn by visiting their website here.
-(Opens in new window.)
+(Opens in a new window.)